Author of Fantasy Adventure Tales for Young (and young at heart)Readers

 ALEXANDER DRAKE'S EXTRAORDINARY PURSUIT

-Um, let's see... when I was eight, I had a pet turkey.
-I used to take it with me on my very short lived paper route.
+Let's see... when I was eight, I had a pet turkey.
+I used to take it with me on my very short-lived paper route.
 Needless to say, I was terrible at delivering the paper.
 No one wanted a "Dollar Saver" with turkey poop splattered across the front page.
-Apparently that's where the best coupons are.
+Apparently, that's where the best coupons are.

 Books... well, "Treasure Island" is a fantastic pirate tale.
 I love just about anything by Roald Dahl.
 I would also like to thank C.S Lewis for sending me on an unrelenting childhood quest for portals to amazing worlds (even in the most unpleasant locations, e.g... the older brother's closet, etc...)

-Few things make me smile more than chocolate, cheese...
+Last random nugget… few things make me smile more than chocolate, cheese, and a good bottle of vino...
 AND, if the Chargers would make it to the Super Bowl again - just once:)